r-hub/blog/content/post/2020-05-04-packageRank/index.md

 In this post, I'll do two things.
 First, I'll give an overview of the package's core features and functions - a more detailed description of the package can be found in the [README](https://www.github.com/lindbrook/packageRank) in the project's GitHub repository.
 Second, I'll discuss a systematic positive bias that inflates download counts.

 Two notes.
-First, I'll refer to _active_ and _inactive_ packages: the former are packages that are still being developed and appear in the [CRAN repository](https://cran.r-project.org/web/packages/index.html); the latter are "retired" packages that are stored in the [CRAN Archive](https://cran.r-project.org/src/contrib/Archive) along with past versions of active packages.
-Second, if you want to follow along (e.g., copy and paste code), you'll need to install `packageRank` (v0.3.5) from [CRAN](https://cran.r-project.org/package=packageRank) or [GitHub](https://github.com/lindbrook/packageRank):
+First, in this post I'll be referring to _active_ and _inactive_ packages.
+The former are packages that are still being developed and appear in the [CRAN repository](https://cran.r-project.org/web/packages/index.html).
+The latter are "retired" packages that are stored in the [CRAN Archive](https://cran.r-project.org/src/contrib/Archive) along with past versions of active packages.
+Second, if you want to follow along (i.e., copy and paste code), you'll need to install `packageRank` (ver.
+0.3.5) from [CRAN](https://cran.r-project.org/package=packageRank) or [GitHub](https://github.com/lindbrook/packageRank):

 ```r
 # CRAN